 We also use pupil premium funds to provide:

 - Resources to support the education of the pupil premium recipients, including the support of the funding of school trips and educational experiences, extracurricular activities and learning booster provision and resources to support learning.

 - Assessment materials to develop knowledge of reading skills and levels and also to obtain Cognitive Ability scores and projections so that we can identify underachievement and monitor core literacy skills amongst pupils, particularly in the Pupil Premium cohort.

 The decisions to make these the priorities for our pupil premium funding was based upon our analysis of the previous year’s data regarding progress and attendance of pupil premium pupils and current reading scores for this tranche of pupils.
 It is clear that the reading and intervention programmes are beginning to have a positive impact but needed to be extended and pursued.
 Attendance data was heavily skewed by individual cases impacting upon group analysis, but also in our evaluation demonstrated that the use of money to support pastoral support was warranted and necessary.

 The rest of the money was divided in a number of ways.
 Further staffing was provided in addition to the 65% funding for resourcing intervention programmes.
 The most substantial was that teaching staff were designated to offer in class support or small group withdrawal to work on literacy.
-Agency and external operators were used to provide revision sessions.
-This agency provision came to £2400 and internal intervention provision was 25% of a teacher cost. £590 was spent on purchasing revision guides for PP pupils.
-Specialist courses such as music lessons and external college courses were provided to some pupils at a cost of £1800.
+Agency and external operators were used to provide Elevate revision sessions, in addition to using supply desk tuition to support individual PP students.
+This agency provision came to £2070 and internal intervention provision was 25% of a teacher cost.
+Funding was also spent on purchasing revision guides for PP pupils.

 A more detailed account of our spending on pupil premium and the outcomes will be published at the end of the academic year when it becomes possible to evaluate the impact of the spending and the strategies employed.